What To Do if “Check Engine” Light Comes On? Find Out!

 - Reference your owner’s manual.
 The owner’s manual should contain an explanation of each light and what it means to give you some insight and direction if you’re not too car-savvy.

 - Use your Endurance benefits.
-Every Endurance warranty policy comes with amazing benefits that are worth using as often as possible!
+Every Endurance warranty contract comes with amazing benefits that are worth using as often as possible!
 If a light comes on and your car is exhibiting other signs of a problem, like a strange noise or difficulty driving, use the towing benefit to get it checked out without causing further damage.

 - Get the code read.
 Often, a light will come on and it seems serious, but you really can’t tell what the root of the problem is.
 Some cars will tell you to stop driving when any light comes on.
 National chains like Autozone can run a free diagnostic on your engine when the light comes on, typically costing up to $100 at a local mechanic.
 Every issue has a code affiliated with it to help mechanics properly treat the issue.
 Once you know what to repair, you can get the issue resolved and be back on the road right away.

 We recommend handling any warning signs as you would with the “check engine” light.
 Treating car issues right away can help you avoid costly repairs down the road, or create additional damage to other connecting parts.